medialab/minet/cookbook/scraping_dsl.md

 ## Declaring multiple fields to extract

-Now we might want to extract several pieces of informations from our selected node rather than a single one.
+Now we might want to extract several pieces of information from our selected node rather than a single one.
 To do so, we can use the `field` key, **instead** of `item` to structure the output:

 ```yml
 ---